cultuurnet/apidocs/projects/uitdatabank/docs/entry-api/organizers/update.md

 <!-- theme: success -->

-> It is recommended to use these property-specific endpoints when you only need to support updates to one or a few properties, and/or when you have a create or edit form in your application that auto-saves changes to fields like in the [UiTdatabank web application](https://www.uitdatabank.be).
+> It is recommended to use these property-specific endpoints when you only temp need to support updates to one or a few properties, and/or when you have a create or edit form in your application that auto-saves changes to fields like in the [UiTdatabank web application](https://www.uitdatabank.be).

 <!--
   @todo